Nalbuphine: Available forms

 Nalbuphine is available in two concentrations, 10 mg and 20 mg of nalbuphine hydrochloride per mL.
 Both strengths contain 0.94% sodium citrate hydrous, 1.26% citric acid anhydrous, 0.1% sodium metabisulfite, and 0.2% of a 9:1 mixture of methylparaben and propylparaben as preservatives; pH is adjusted, if necessary, with hydrochloric acid.
 The 10 mg/mL strength contains 0.1% sodium chloride.
 The drug is also available in a sulfite and paraben-free formulation in two concentrations, 10 mg and 20 mg of nalbuphine hydrochloride per mL.
 One mL of each strength contains 0.94% sodium citrate hydrous, 1.26% citric acid anhydrous; pH is adjusted, if necessary, with hydrochloric acid.
 The 10 mg/mL strength contains 0.2% sodium chloride.

 An investigational extended-release oral formulation is under development by Trevi Therapeutics.

 Side effects

-Like pure MOR agonists, the mixed agonist/antagonist opioid class of drugs can cause side effects with initial administration of the drug which lessens over time (“tolerance”).
-This is particularly true for the side effects of nausea, sedation and cognitive symptoms (Jovey et al. 2003).
-These side effects can in many instances be ameliorated or avoided at the time of drug initiation by titrating the drug from a tolerable starting dose up to the desired therapeutic dose.
-An important difference between nalbuphine and the pure MOR agonist opioid analgesic drugs is the “ceiling effect” on respiration (but no ceiling on the analgesic effect).
-Respiratory depression is a potentially fatal side effect from the use of pure MOR agonists.
-Nalbuphine has limited ability to depress respiratory function (Gal et al. 1982).

-As reported in the current Nubain Package Insert (2005), the most frequent side effect in 1066 patients treated with nalbuphine was sedation in 381 (36%).

-Other, less frequent reactions are: feeling sweaty/clammy 99 (9%), nausea/vomiting 68 (6%), dizziness/vertigo 58 (5%), dry mouth 44 (4%), and headache 27 (3%).
-Other adverse reactions which may occur (reported incidence of 1% or less) are: